-- Extension(s), renovations and improvements to the existing buildings pursuant to relevant legislation, SEPPs, and Council's Planning instruments and policies; - Upgrades to the existing public facilities to accommodate appropriate community use; and - Development of infrastructure to meet the needs of the community as identified in: - a) MyCoffs Community Strategic Plan; - b) Delivery Program or Operational Plan; - c) Coffs Harbour Community and Cultural Facilities Plan 2021-2031; - d) Any Masterplan that applies to the land; and - e) Public Realm Strategy (draft at time of writing).
+- Extension(s), renovations and improvements to the existing buildings pursuant to relevant legislation, SEPPs, and Council's Planning instruments and policies; - Upgrades to the existing public facilities to accommodate appropriate community use; and - Development of infrastructure to meet the needs of the community as identified in: - a) MyCoffs Community Strategic Plan; - b) Delivery Program or Operational Plan; - c) Coffs Harbour Community and Cultural Facilities Plan 2021-2031 - d) Any Masterplan that applies to the land; and - e) Public Realm Strategy (draft at time of writing).

-This PoM also permits the rationalisation of any buildings and facilities under lease and/or licence agreements as long as all proposed works obtain written and/or development approval from Council.

-Where it is proposed to construct or establish a 'public work' on a reserve, where the land is not excluded land, prior to approval Council will require written advice of one of Council's Native title managers that it complies with any applicable provisions of Native title legislation.
-Where Native title is not extinguished, Council will notify and give an opportunity to the relevant representative Aboriginal/Torres Strait Islander body registered Native title claimants or registered Native title bodies corporate as the case may be, in relation to the land or waters covered by the proposed work as required under the Native Title Act 1993.
+This PoM also permits the rationalisation of any buildings and facilities under lease and or licence agreements as long as all proposed works obtain written and/or development approval from Council.
+Where it is proposed to construct or establish a 'public work' on the reserve(s) and where native title is not extinguished, prior to approval Council will notify and give an opportunity to the relevant representative Aboriginal/Torres Strait Islander body, registered native title claimants or registered native title bodies corporate as the case may be, in relation to the land or waters covered by the proposed work as required under the Native Title Act 1993.